Share this link

 What are the health implications of PFAS?

-The presence of PFAS in the environment does not necessarily mean there is a human health risk.
-In May 2018, the Commonwealth Department of Health’s Expert Health Panel provided advice on PFAS health impacts.
-While there is no consistent evidence of any human health effects related to PFAS exposure, the NSW PFAS Technical Advisory Group is taking a precautionary approach to protecting human health.
+While there is no consistent evidence of any human health effects related to PFAS exposure, the NSW PFAS Expert Panel is taking a precautionary approach to protecting human health.

 More information